 2. Inform, Don’t Sell, With Your Content

 While this content should work in the larger overall scheme of pushing consumers toward making the decision to buy a company’s product, it should not be commercial in nature.
 The most valuable content a customer can find during the decision-making process is content that provides a rich and informative experience.
-As discussed by eZ Systems, it is best if this form of content emphasizes the benefits and value of a product over its details and price.
+It is best if this form of content emphasizes the benefits and value of a product over its details and price.
 As a potential customer seeks to learn more about a product, whether it is from a specific company or about a type of product in general, the content provided by a business should give them the insights they need without imposing stipulations.

 3. Build a Relationship with Visitors

 By engaging with the content provided by a company, potential customers can build familiarity with the product and begin to form a relationship with the business before they make their first purchase.
 In doing so, they can become more likely to make purchases and see the business as a source of knowledge.
 The end result is a customer relationship that extends beyond individual purchasing experiences so that an online presence gains greater value while commerce strategies are supported by the larger customer journey.